26 Oct Marijuana Startups: Top 5 Priorities for Your First Year of Business

 Creating a Visual Brand

 For most marijuana startups, I recommend focusing on a logo first.
-It’s the most important element of any visual brand, so it’s really the first step for a bootstrapped business needing branding.
+A great logo the most important element of any visual cannabis brand, so it’s really the first step for a bootstrapped business needing branding.

 But if you have the funds and time available, it is a much better option to design your entire brand at once!
 This will create a clear-cut direction for all company materials, and make it much easier for potential customers to relate to you.